justinmahar/SublimeCSAutocompletePlus/README.md

 This makes life that much easier.

 In addition, autocomplete suggests inherited properties and methods from Object.
 Built-in types are defined in `CoffeeScript Autocomplete Plus Built-In Types.sublime-settings`.
 You can experiment with this, but there is a separate file for your own custom types should you be interested in adding them.
 See the configuration section below for more on adding custom types.

+### Custom Types

+If you find yourself using a third-party library often and would like to have autocompletions for that library, you can create custom type.
+This is essentially a collection of autocomplete suggestions.
+CA+ supports jQuery (partially -- under development) out of the box, but you can always add others.
+If you do add a custom type and would like to share it, please issue a pull request and I will add it to the plugin.
+If your library is used as function, like jQuery, you can map that function's return value to a type.
+See the configuration section for how to do this.

 ### Goto Definition